joaofmsilvaa/BodyBoost-Android-App/README.md

   - [ ] Display the meals corresponding to the users goal

 - [X] Code the structure of the statistics menu
-  - [X] Make the graph functional
+  - [X] Make the weight list functional

+- [X] Code the structure of the feed menu
-  - [ ] Make the BMI calculator functional
+  - [X] Make the "news consultig" option functional

 <p align="right">(<a href="#readme-top">back to top</a>)</p>